BeermotorWB/wrye-bash-nexus-downloader/README.md

-# Wrye Bash Nexus Downloader (Python Port)
+# Wrye Bash Nexus Downloader

 A standalone Windows GUI application that handles `nxm://` and `modl://` (MO2) protocol links from the browser and downloads mod files from Nexus Mods, naming them according to Wrye Bash conventions.
 Built with [pywebview](https://pywebview.flowrl.com/) (Python + WebView2) with system tray support.

-> **⚠️ This is a mostly untested Python port of the [Go/Wails original](https://github.com/BeermotorWB/wrye-bash-nexus-downloader).
-Use at your own risk.
-No support is provided.**
+This is the preview of the NXM download handler for Wrye Bash >316 NexusMods integrations.

+Windows requires that protocol handlers called from web browsers be executables, et voila.

 ## Prerequisites